YAOJaredz/card-game-designer/README.md

 ## Features

 1. A **GUI** that allows users to design the card game with a mouse.
 It contains an interface that provides options for users to specify their game rules and an actual card table that holds the game.
 The GUI will contain some degree of animation to simulate the card playing process.
-2. **Configuration of car decks**.
+2. **Configuration of card decks**.
 Users can specify the number of  decks of cards, how one deck constitutes (whether to exclude jokers, etc), the ranks of cards, etc.
 3. **Configuration of card deals**.
 It includes the initial hands, the number of rounds, the number of cards dealt in one round, and whether the player wants to keep drawing cards.
 Each card will be assigned to a unique label working as an identifier.
 4. **Community cards**, which are the cards in the middle of the card table shared across all players.
 Users can decide whether to have community cards and how they will be updated.
 5. **Configuration of cards playing**.
 Rules include the number of cards played in a round, number of cards in hands, a choice of not playing in a round, etc. The strategy of computers will by default be random, but users are allowed to write Python script to instruct computers with certain strategies.
 Players will play in order.
 There will be a text box on the card table for the current player to enter the identifier of the cards they intend to play.